ArtS/arts.github.com/_drafts/2014-12-30-aspnetmvc-dropdowns-with-dictionaries-and-selectlist-trap.md

 on the page - two slightly different, somewhat confusing ways.
 I also want to show you how to use
 @Html.DropDownListFor with Dictionaries or arbitrary classes - things such as your own Models.

-Secondly, let's have look at that trap with some people fall into.
+Secondly, let's have look at that trap some people fall into.
 We have already looked into 'classic' way you're supposed to be using @Html.DropDownListFor together with SelectList that many examples on the net sport: